Jet Ski Maintenance Checklist: Tips Every Owner Should Know

 • When to Consult a Mechanic: Some situations when you should consult a mechanic are when your engine is overheating, when your jet pump is making strange noises, when your jet ski won’t start, or when your hull is cracked or punctured.
 These situations are more severe and complicated and can cause further damage or injury if mismanaged.
 You should seek a qualified and reputable mechanic, preferably addressed improperly in jet ski repair, to diagnose and fix these problems.
 It would be best if you also compared the cost of repairing or replacing your jet ski, depending on the age and condition of your watercraft.

-See also How to Unlock Yamaha Jet Ski Without Key Fob
+See also How to Get on a Jet Ski in Deep Water

 Essential Tools and Equipment